Writing for the Journal of Pelvic Obstetric and Gynaecological Physiotherapy (JPOGP) - Author Guidelines

-The first paragraph is left-justified; subsequent paragraphs in the same section are indented, as is this part of the guidelines.
+The first paragraph is left-justified; subsequent paragraphs in the same section are indented.

 When including tables, diagrams and figures, these should be numbered in the order in which they appear in the text, and must be not be embedded in the text.
 Please indicate their placing in the text (e.g. “Fig. 1”).
 Any caption should be left-justified above the table or below the diagram.
 All figures and tables must be referred to in the text.

-When using numerals in the text, these should be written out in words up to and including nine, unless they are measurements, numbers in tables, years or page numbers.
+When using numerals in the text, these should be written out in words up to and including nine, except for measurements, numbers in tables, years or page numbers.